yiisoft/validator/docs/guide/creating-custom-rules.md

 ## Instructions for creating a custom rule and what to avoid

-Let's try to create a rule for checking that a value is valid [RGB color].
+Let's try to create a rule for checking that a value is a valid [RGB color].

 ### Creating a rule